 But with Obama at the top of the ticket in 2012, the environment will be much different.
 The president will be front and center in every Senate race.
 If Obama can’t convince his top loyalists to run to help preserve a Democratic majority, it will be even tougher to convince voters.

-This article appears in the Feb.
-16, 2011, edition of National Journal Daily.
+This article appears in the February 16, 2011, edition of NJ Daily.